 - Use Components to create a Traffic recording.
 You can add Traffic recording to any free CAN input. - 2.
 Highlight Traffic groups from the left hand system structure - 3.
 Select Traffic group from the main menu Components or with the context menu and right mouse. - 4.
 If needed, create further traffic groups and activate all CAN inputs you want to record traffic data from.
-You may use traffic data from a single CAN input in different traffic is identified by a negative time stamp within the traffic data file.
+You may use traffic data from a single CAN input in different traffic groups but recorded dependent on different triggers.